dojo/docs/dojo/parser.rst

         </script>
     </div>

-`args` is a comma separated list of attribute names.
+`args` is a comma separated list of parameter names.

 *this*: